piang077/Splunk-Lab/README.md

 **The lab focuses on:**

-Identifying unauthorized access attempts to the company website
+- Identifying unauthorised access attempts to the company website

-Analysing employee actions and data transfers
+- Analysing employee actions and data transfers

-Investigating website vulnerabilities and downtime
+- Investigating website vulnerabilities and downtime

-Applying strategic security planning and threat intelligence
+- Applying strategic security planning and threat intelligence

-Developing a dashboard for monitoring security events
+- Developing a dashboard for monitoring security events

 # Investigation Tasks

-**Unauthorized Access Analysis**
+**Unauthorised Access Analysis**
-: Analysed HTTP GET requests and 403 Forbidden responses to identify the top 10 IP addresses responsible for unauthorized access.
+: Analysed HTTP GET requests and 403 Forbidden responses to identify the top 10 IP addresses responsible for unauthorised access.

 **Geolocation Analysis**
-: Used IP addresses to determine which countries had the most unauthorized access attempts.
+: Used IP addresses to determine which countries had the most unauthorised access attempts.

 **Account Monitoring**
 : Investigated Sam Muller’s account for leaks.
 Discovered a private key file (empe.ppk) sent externally.